 Copyeditors who routinely read a manuscript twice must be compensated for their time.
 At All My Best, Lynette instead performs a single but thorough reading of your manuscript, which usually saves you money.

 Lynette uses Microsoft Word's Track Changes feature to mark suggested additions and deletions and to leave comments and author queries as margin comments.
 She provides you with both a marked (Track Changes) copy (click for example) and a clean copy (click for example) in which all proposed additions and deletions have been accepted and all comments have been deleted.

 Note: After Lynette's thorough single-pass copyedit and your subsequent acceptance of marked suggestions and minor rewrites, a handful of content errors will exist, such as two periods at the end of a sentence, or a duplicate word, such as "the the."
 That's one reason it's important, before publication is authorized, to have a professional proofreader (Lynette or someone else) review and read it, to assure that all such lingering errors are detected and corrected to the extent humanly possible.

 When you receive your copyedited files, decide whether you want to work with the marked (Track Changes) version or the Clean version.
 If you want to work with the marked version but are not already familiar with using Track Changes to accept or reject either individual proposed additions and deletions or a whole section of them at a time, Lynette will be happy to explain how to use Track Changes efficiently.
-Otherwise, you may work with the clean version instead.
+Alternatively, you may view the 12-minute video, How to Use Track Changes in Microsoft Word.
+If you prefer, however, you may work with the clean copyedited version instead.